S.J. Perelman was a master of comedy. Nearly a century later, his work still delivers laughs.

 Q: There's a wonderful line in one of the letters you included in the anthology.
 Perelman is talking about some of the top screenwriters from Hollywood's golden era.
 He writes, "These were the Roman candles, the Catherine wheels of that epoch of movie writing, and their names are now writ in water."
 The same could be said for the wits and humorists that preceded him, such as Dorothy Parker, Robert Benchley and Ring Lardner.

-A: One of the functions of Library of America is to try and preserve the canon of American literature.
+A: One of the functions of Library of America is to try to preserve the canon of American literature.
 It’s always changing and expanding, but Perelman belongs there.
 He is one of the great masters.
 I’m a firm believer that every book can still be alive for us if we dive back into them.
 You don’t have to know what’s being satirized to love the satire.
 I find Perelman irresistibly funny in his grouchy misanthropic way.

 Q: When I read Perelman in high school, I wish I would have had the Notes section for all the references and slang that eluded my comprehension.
 It reminded me of those Folger editions of Shakespeare's plays.